6 Elements of a Contract That Could Put Your Business at Risk

 Your contract should include a termination clause that clearly defines when either party can end its legal relationship.
 The clause also should specify the rights that each party has when termination occurs.
 Do not accept language that allows only one party to terminate the contract, since that invalidates the entire contract.
 Pay attention to timelines for termination to take effect.

-7. How Contract Management Software Can Help Mitigate Risk
+How Contract Management Software Can Help Mitigate Risk

 A well-written contract can protect your business from a certain degree of risk.
 But if no one is tracking the contract terms, you are at risk of breach of contract and other potential losses.
 Contract management software can identify key clauses and assign appropriate responsibility for fulfilling those terms.
 Contract management software can also notify you when deadlines are approaching or help easily locate performance obligations.
 Powerful contract management software, such as Contracts 365, can also mitigate risk by ensuring the inclusion of standard clauses when negotiating contracts.

 If your business counts on contracts to function, it makes sense to consider Contract Management Software.
 Contracts 365 is the leading contract management software for businesses that run Microsoft 365.
-Please don’t hesitate to reach out to us or, even better, request a demo and we can show you how it works in realtime.
+Please don’t hesitate to reach out to us or, even better, request a demo below and we can show you how it works in real-time.